 When attending inpatient rehab treatment, those in recovery have around the clock support for problems or questions.
 Being away from daily life and its problems, individuals have more time to focus on their needs and recovery.
 Access to drugs and alcohol is severely restricted, reducing the risk of relapse.
 The day is generally planned out with programming options so that the individual doesn’t have time to dwell on cravings.
 A healthy meal plan is typically included, allowing those in recovery the chance for their bodies to recover from substance abuse and also letting them learn how to eat nutritious meals.
 Certain types of exercise and physical activities may also be provided or encouraged so that individuals can start new habits to help start a healthier lifestyle.

 It is important to find a rehab program that meets specific needs, though options may be limited due to insurance or financial restrictions.
-There are publicly funded facilities to help give those with low incomes the treatment they need.
+There are publicly funded facilities to help give those with low incomes the treatment they require.
 Those who have insurance coverage should check with their insurance provider for a list of covered rehab treatment centers.
 A good rehab treatment facility should be licensed or certified, use successful treatment methods that can be measured through statistics on successful outcomes, and should offer some type of aftercare treatment program to help prevent the risk of relapse following treatment.
 Depending on an individual’s needs, an important factor may also be the availability of extended stay for those who feel they need additional assistance and are not ready to return to outside influences after the initial treatment phase is completed.

 Post-Rehabilitation Center Treatment Options